MalwareStudio/Smart-Shield-Rogue-Antivirus-/README.md

 # Smart-Shield

 ## What is Smart Shield 🤔?
-Smart Shield, as the name suggests, is a form of antivirus software; nonetheless, it does not come with a legit anti-malware engine, which makes this antivirus fake (in other words, a rogue antivirus).
+Smart Shield, as the name suggests, is a form of antivirus software; nonetheless, it does not come with a legit anti-malware engine, which makes this antivirus fake (in other words, a [rogue antivirus](https://en.wikipedia.org/wiki/Rogue_security_software)).

-Executing this rogue antivirus will force the user to use it without any option to quit or uninstall.
+Executing this rogue antivirus forces the user to use it without any option to quit or uninstall.

-The core idea is based on the infamous Navashield and Anvi antivirus.
+The core idea is based on the infamous [Navashield](https://crappysoftware.miraheze.org/wiki/NavaShield) and [Anvi](https://www.enigmasoftware.com/anvi-removal/) antivirus.
 Some animations, functionality, and UI were inspired by those two antiviruses.

 It's worth mentioning that this rogue was created mainly for my content on YouTube and also for a challenge.
 The challenge for me was to develop a malicious application on the WPF framework (which I didn't understand well) and make it destructive, difficult to remove, annoying, and most importantly, interesting.
+So I came up with developing my own rogue antivirus.

-This rogue should be executed inside a safe environment, such as a virtual computer.
-There are many brands that you can choose from; the well-known and easy-to-use ones are Oracle VirtualBox(free) and VMware (paid).
+This rogue should be executed inside a safe environment, such as a [virtual computer](https://en.wikipedia.org/wiki/Virtual_machine).
+There are many brands that you can choose from; the well-known and easy-to-use ones are [Oracle VirtualBox](https://www.virtualbox.org/) (free) and [VMware](https://www.vmware.com/) (paid).

 ## Guide for noobs 📄
 Because not all of you are developers, I decided to make a quick guide about how to run it properly.

 First of all, you need to get the installer (setup) of this rogue.

-Please do not try to launch "smart_shield.exe" alone.
+Please do not try to launch **"smart_shield.exe"** alone.
 The rogue must be installed along with external resources and settings!

-You can find the installer here →  "Smart-Shield\Rogue_Installer\Rogue_Installer\bin\Release" then search for "smart_shieldx64_setup.exe" and there you have it!
+You can find the installer here → "Smart-Shield\Rogue_Installer\Rogue_Installer\bin\Release" then search for **"smart_shieldx64_setup.exe"** and there you have it!

-Download the "smart_shieldx64_setup.exe", drop it wherever you want to and run it.
+Download the **"smart_shieldx64_setup.exe"**, drop it wherever you want to and run it.

 > [!NOTE]
 > You don't need to get other files from this repository.